snhobbs/kicad-testpoints-pcm/README.md

 + When uploaded this appears as: https://github.com/TheJigsApp/kicad-testpoints-pcm/releases/download/0.1.4/kicadtestpoints-0.1.4-pcm.zip which matches the metadata.json so its fine.
++ The package validity can be checked with (git@gitlab.com:kicad/addons/metadata.git)
++ The various integrity stats should be integrated with their CI tools

 ## Acknowledgements
 + KiCAD PCM Packaging: Fully based off of (https://github.com/sparkfun/SparkFun_KiCad_Panelizer).